 Techniques for managing how data is encoded:

-• CBR (Constant Bitrate) – Keeps bitrate consistent, easier for decoding.
+- CBR (Constant Bitrate) – Keeps bitrate consistent, making it easier for decoding.

-• ABR (Adaptive Bitrate) – Adjusts in real time based on network conditions.
+- ABR (Adaptive Bitrate) – Real-time adjustments based on network conditions.

 Broadcast Platform